ObolNetwork/charon/.github/ISSUE_TEMPLATE/bug_report.md

 ## 🔬 Minimal Reproduction

 <!--
 Please let us know how we can reproduce this issue.
-Include the exact method you used to run Charon along with any flags used in your beacon chain and/or validator.
-Make sure you don't upload any confidential files or private keys!
+Include:
+1. Exact method used to run Charon
+2. Flags used in beacon chain/validator
+3. Step by step instructions to reproduce
 -->

 ## 🔥 Error